FabricMC/fabric-docs/develop/mixins/mixins-json.md

 A Mixin config file must have a `package` field indicating the package path under which all of its mixins will be.

+Packages in a Mixin config are separated by dot characters (`.`), such that a class's path would be formatted as: `example.package.path.ExampleClass`.

-Mixin classes are then registered under one of the following fields:
+Mixin classes are then registered under one of the following arrays:

 - **`mixins`** for mixin classes that should load regardless of if the game launches from a client or server.
-- **`client`** for mixin classes that should only load when the game is launched on the client.
+- **`client`** for mixin classes that should only load when the game is launched on a **physical** client.
 Should be used to register mixins targeting client-only classes.
-- **`server`** for mixin classes that should only load when the game is launched from a dedicated server.
-Note that mixins here will not apply in singleplayer.
+- **`server`** for mixin classes that should only load when the game is launched from a **dedicated** server.
+Note that mixins here will not apply in singleplayer, as singleplayer is launched from a client.

 Mixin classes are specified by their path relative to the config's `package`, meaning their simple name prefixed by any subpackage paths in the mixin package.

-For example, `"accessor.InventoryAccessor"` would mean the class `InventoryAccessor`, in the package `accessor` under the config mixin package.
+For example, `"accessor.InventoryAccessor"` would register the class `InventoryAccessor` in the package `accessor`, itself under the config's `package` option.

 ## Config Options {#config-options}